-2. For completed events in the past, use the subordinating conjunction "als."
+2. [If you use this, cite it with a footnote as follows: "Third Essay Hints, No. 2."]
+For completed events in the past, use the subordinating conjunction "als."
 We won't cover this officially until chapter 10.
 Since it is a subordinating conjunction, it send the conjugated verb to the end of the clause.
 If you begin a sentence with an "als" phrase, the next phrase begins with the conjugated verb (as if the "als" phrase was position one in the sentence, which is sort of how it is):

 Ich hatte nur eine Freundin,

 I only had one (female) friend when I was little.

 ich einen unsichtbaren Freund gehabt

 When I was little, I had an invisible (male) friend.

 Als wir in Berlin angekommen